Python-GIS-book/site/source/part2/chapter-07/md/03-coordinate-reference-systems-raster.md

     name: python3
 ---

-# Representing geographic data in raster format
+# Coordinate reference system management

 **To be updated**